 1. Decreasing delinquent accounts: You only recover 30% of customers who have a failed payment.
 A card dunning solution allows you to automatically increase your recovery rate by implementing intelligent payment processing methodologies that reattempt card charges and alert customers to failed payments.

 2. Decrease cancellations: Customers cancel for a reason.
 Your job is to figure out why.
 Customer exit surveys can help (if you can get customers to fill them out,) but chances are, they cancelled for one of these reasons.

 - A bad customer service interaction: Did you know that as many as 85% of customers churn due to poor service?
 PwC found that 32% of consumers jump ship after one poor experience.
 Customer service is huge!

 - The price was too high: Finding the right price isn't always easy.
 You have to dig deep and do significant market research to make sure that you're not pricing too high or too low.
 As we always say, pricing is the exchange rate on the value you provide.
 If your pricing doesn’t align with your product value, then you’re missing out on revenue.

 - They ran to your competitor or scaled out of your service: This is a job for R&D. Why did they scale out?
 Do you not offer them enough features?
 Do your competitors offer something you don't?

 3. Increasing your stickiness: Your app's "stickiness" is a measure of your retention and customer engagement.
-Have Quality Assurance dig deep and figure out where users are getting hung up.
+Have Quality Assurance dig deep and figure out where users are getting hung up by conducting solid user acceptance testing.
 If you can boost engagement, you can boost retention.

 2. User churn